KannonZenetism/zenetism-field-physics/structural-physics/distinctions/integration-contra-fusion.md

 ## Distinction

-**Integration contra Fusion** names the distinction between lawful structural unity and the entropic suppression of distinction within the Zenetist framework.
+**Integration contra Fusion** names the distinction between lawful structural unity and the entropic suppression of resolvability within the Zenetist framework.

 **Integration** refers to the centropic process by which distinct structures enter relation while preserving their sovereign identities.
 Integration produces unity through resonance, not through erasure.